iauns/cpm/README.rst

 CPM_Finish.
 The ``# Include any modules here...`` section mentioned in the first snippet indicates where you should place calls to ``CPM_AddModule`` and ``CPM_AddExternal``.

+Remember not to expose your namespaces.h header file in your public interface.
+Use the preprocessor definitions in your public interface.
+If you absolutely must include the namespaces header file in your public interface, then ensure you give the include guard for your namespaces header a unique name.

 CPM Externals
 -------------